Message from Jim Randall

 At its core, this Report is about how Islanders view their own quality-of-life; what seems to be working and where we need to continue to focus our attention.
 The IIS is committed to its role as an ‘honest broker’ on the Island; committed to using the skills and experiences from the community and the University to better understand difficult issues, and committed to nudging us into making this a better place for all Islanders.

-Message from Jonathan Ross, President, Board of Directors, Community Foundation of PEI
+President, Board of Directors, Community Foundation of PEI

 The Community Foundation of PEI (CFPEI) and the Institute of Island Studies (IIS) are extremely pleased to present PEI’s first full Vital Signs report.

 Vital Signs is a national program that uses local knowledge to measure and reflect the vitality of communities.
 Vital Signs reports are unique in that they make data accessible to the general public on issues identified by the community itself as important.
 The reports serve as a catalyst for residents, communities, governments, organizations, educational institutions and others to increase civic engagement and public debate.

 CFPEI has been in operation for over 20 years and currently manages 90 individual charitable funds with a value of over 12 million dollars.
 The findings in this report will help guide CFPEI’s granting efforts and help advance new partnerships with organizations working for the betterment of PEI residents and communities.
 The Foundation will continue the conversations we had with Islanders to create this report by holding information sessions and forming regional working groups.
 This report is not an end point but a starting point for CFPEI and others to work together to address issues and enhance the vitality of PEI communities.